tcondia/X455-MODA-project/README.md

 This is a UC Berekely Extension web design and coding project that is required as part of the Program in Professional Design.
-MODA is a fashion brand that I created for this particular project (and other design-related projectes.)
+MODA is a fashion brand that I created for this particular project (and other design-related projects in other courses.)